cdrummey216/dead-mans-switch/README.md

 ![DMS](html/dms_files/dms.png)

-_"But to the Atani I will give a new gift."_ - Eru Ilúvatar
+_"But to the Atani I will give a new gift."_ - Eru Ilúvatar (on Death)

+"Life is good." - Whoever (on Life)

 # dead-mans-switch